-The thesis/dissertation chair must evaluate and approve the rationale and time-line for the requested 2nd extension.
+The thesis/dissertation chair must evaluate and approve the rationale and time-line for the requested second extension.
 The student must schedule and complete a thesis/dissertation committee meeting where the time-line for completion is discussed.

-The 2nd request will be forwarded to the Anthropology Department Chair and a faculty meeting must be held where the student's request for a 2nd extension is discussed by the entire faculty.
+A faculty meeting must be held where the student's request for a second extension is discussed by the entire faculty.
 Once the thesis/dissertation advisor presents the circumstances for this request, the Chair must ballot the faculty for their support of the request.
-The results of this balloting must be reported to the graduate School as part of the request for a second extension.

-If the faculty vote supports the action, the Department Chair must write a memorandum to an Associate Dean of the Graduate School requesting a 2nd extension.
-This memorandum must explain the rationale for this extension, provide the details of the time-line, verify the date of the thesis/dissertation meeting, and indicate that the thesis/dissertation committee concurs with the decision to request a 2nd extension.
-The memorandum must also include the results of the faculty ballot.
+The results of this balloting must be reported to the Graduate School as part of the request for a second extension.
+If the faculty vote supports the action, the thesis/dissertation chair must write a memorandum to be reviewed by an Associate Dean of the Graduate School requesting a second extension.
+This memorandum must explain the rationale for this extension, provide the details of the time-line, verify the date of the thesis/dissertation meeting, and indicate that the thesis/dissertation committee concurs with the decision to request a second extension.
+This memorandum must be copied to the Chair of the degree granting unit.

-The Associate Dean will render a decision to extend a 2nd request.
-If the extension is granted, a letter will be sent to the student (and copied to the Chair, the chair of the thesis/dissertation committee, and the Dean of the Graduate School) explaining that this 2nd extension is essentially a final opportunity to complete the thesis/dissertation by following the time-line developed by the student and thesis/dissertation committee.
-The letter will indicate that 3rd extensions are very rare.
+The Associate Dean will render a decision to extend a second request.
+If the extension is granted, a letter will be sent to the student (and copied to the department or program chair, the chair of the thesis/dissertation committee, and the Dean of the Graduate School) explaining that this second extension is essentially a final opportunity to complete the thesis/dissertation by following the time-line developed by the student and thesis/dissertation committee.
+The letter will indicate that third extensions are very rare.
+Note: Students must be enrolled for a minimum of two research credits during both the fall and the spring semesters of a Second Extension or until degree completion.

 3. Third Extension.

-It is possible to obtain a 3rd extension under exceptional circumstances (personal and/or family medical issues, etc.).
-The 3rd extension is absolutely final.
-Because of this, the process for requesting it is more formal and involves a wider segment of the university community.
-To request a 3rd extension, the following process will be used and implemented.
+It is possible to obtain a third extension under exceptional circumstances (personal and/or family medical issues, etc.).
+The third extension is absolutely final.
+The following process will be used to request a third and final extension:

-The student must request a 3rd extension to their thesis/dissertation chair.
-The student must explain, in writing, why they were unable to complete the thesis/dissertation after the 2nd extension.
-They also must develop a detailed time-line for completing the thesis/dissertation if they would be granted a 3rd extension.
+The student must request a third extension to their thesis/dissertation chair.
+The student must explain, in writing, why they were unable to complete the thesis/dissertation after the second extension.
+They also must develop a detailed time-line for completing the thesis/dissertation if they would be granted a third extension.

-The thesis/dissertation chair must evaluate and approve the rationale and time-line for the requested 3rd extension.
+The thesis/dissertation chair must evaluate and approve the rationale and time-line for the requested third extension.
 The student must schedule and complete a thesis/dissertation committee meeting where the time-line for completion is discussed.

-The 3rd request will be forwarded to the Anthropology Department Chair and a faculty meeting must be held where the student's request for a 3rd extension is discussed by the entire faculty of the degree granting unit.
+A faculty meeting must be held where the students request for a third extension is discussed by the entire faculty of the degree granting unit.
 Once the thesis/dissertation advisor presents the circumstances for this request, the Chair must ballot the faculty for their support of the request.
-The results of this balloting must be reported to the Graduate School as part of the request for a 3rd extension.
+The results of this balloting must be reported to the Graduate School as part of the request for a third extension.

-If the faculty supports the request, the Chair then writes a memorandum to an Associate Dean of the Graduate School and the Chair of the Graduate Studies Committee explaining the rationale for the request, a detailed time-line for completion of the thesis/dissertation within one year, any extenuating circumstances that need to be considered, and the results of the faculty ballot.
+If the faculty supports the request, the Chair then writes a memorandum to the Dean of the Graduate School explaining the rationale for the request, a detailed time-line for completion of the thesis/dissertation within one year, and any extenuating circumstances that need to be considered.
 This memorandum of request is submitted to the Graduate School.